perforce/helix-authentication-service/containers/README.md

 The `docker-compose.yml` file in the parent directory configures those containers, plus one additional container for [Redis](https://redis.io), which supports failover of the service.

+* `authen.doc`: load balancer in front of authentication service instances
 * `auth-svc1.doc`: authentication service listening on port `3001`
 * `auth-svc2.doc`: authentication service listening on port `3002`
 * `ldap.doc`: OpenLDAP to which Shibboleth delegates user authentication
-* `haproxy.doc`: load balancer in front of authentication service instances
 * `oidc.doc`: OpenID Connect identity provider
 * `redis.doc`: Redis instance for failover of the authentication service instances
 * `shibboleth.doc`: SAML 2.0 identity provider

-The only piece of information that is needed for the client application (e.g. Helix Core with the `loginhook` extension and Swarm) is the URL to the load balancer: https://haproxy.doc
+The only piece of information that is needed for the client application (e.g. Helix Core with the `loginhook` extension and Swarm) is the URL to the load balancer: https://authen.doc

 How does the client application, and likewise the desktop browser connect to these containers?
 See the next section for the setup, and in particular the container name resolution.